-Faculty who teach credit courses are required to provide evidence of evaluation of teaching.
-See NMSU Policy Manual 5.90.4.1.1.
+Faculty who teach credit courses are required to provide evidence of evaluation of teaching (ARP 9.31, Part 3C2).
 Because teaching is complex and multifaceted, several forms of evidence should be used to assess teaching effectiveness.
+Forms of evidence used to assess teaching will be weighted according to their appropriateness.
 Materials appropriate for evaluating teaching should include:

 - 1. Evidence from the instructor (e.g. demonstration of command of subject matter, continuous growth, the ability to organize material and convey it effectively to students) - 2.
-Evidence from other professionals (e.g. documentation of peer evaluation of teaching)

-- 3. Evidence from students (e.g. solicited and unsolicited student feedback, student course evaluation forms) - 4.
+Evidence from other professionals (e.g. documentation of peer evaluation of teaching) - 3.
+Evidence from students (e.g. solicited and unsolicited student feedback, student course evaluation forms) - 4.
 Evidence of student learning (e.g. assessment of student learning, assessment of course learning outcomes)